They Will Kill You Logo

 Darya Nikolayevna Saltykova was born on March 11, 1730, into a wealthy and important Russian noble family.
 She was one of five daughters of Nikolai Avtonomovich Ivanov and Anna Ivanovna Davydova.
 Darya had four sisters: Feodora, Marfa, Agrafiona, and Tatiana.
 Growing up in a noble household, Darya lived a life filled with privilege and opportunity.

 In her early adulthood, Darya married Gleb Alexeyevich Saltykov, who was a nobleman and also the uncle of Nikolai Saltykov, another member of the prominent Saltykov family.
 Together, Darya and Gleb had two sons named Theodore, born in 1750, and Nicholas, born in 1751.
-Tragically, Gleb passed away in 1755 when Darya was just 25 years old.
-Following his death, Darya inherited a large estate.
+In 1755, Darya became a widow at the age of just 25, inheriting a vast estate near Moscow, along with ownership of numerous serfs.
+With no husband and an immense fortune, she became the head of the household and the sole authority over the lives of the peasants who worked her land.
 She continued to live there with her two young sons and a considerable number of serfs.

 Like what you're reading?